Symbolic Simulator Operations¶

 Notice both the correctness and termination will suffer if non-convex objectives

-or constraints are passed to convex_opt
+or constraints are passed to convex_opt.

 WARNING: The convex optimization implementation is currently in an alpha state and should not be used without steps to verify any result.